-Today's Special Report on the absolute latest technology for advertising comes from Sophia Karakeva, Ph.D., a communications & marketing executive from DataScouting, based in Thessaloniki, Greece.
+Today's Special Report on the absolute latest advertising technology comes from Sophia Karakeva, Ph.D., a communications & marketing executive from DataScouting, based in Thessaloniki, Greece.
 Sophia and ABX have both been deeply involved in the measurement of advertising and public relations.

 Ads in Space?
 Deep Fakes?
 Licensing Celebrity Faces?